Smor-1/Health_Insurance_Cost_Prediction/README.md

 The source for the dataset is https://www.kaggle.com/datasets/mirichoi0218/insurance

 ## Database
-To hold our data we are using a postgres relational database with two tables.
-Each patient is assigned a unique Identifier which relates our tables, "info" contains information on each patient and "charges" cointain their insurance charges as well as their location.
+To hold our data, we are using a postgreSQL relational database with two tables.
+Each patient is assigned a unique Identifier which relates our tables.
+The info table contains information on each patient and the charges table contains their insurance charges as well as their geographical location.
 The Schema is provided in schema.sql as well as a join statement to bring the tables together in joins_queries.sql.

 ### ERD

 ![Image](Resources/Database_ERD.png)

 ## Data Exploration
-To explore the data histogram of the columns will show how our data looks like.
-The age distribution is shown in the next graph
+To explore the data, a histogram of the columns was made.
+The results of which can be found below.

+Age Distribution - it looks like that we have data for all ages, which is a good start!

 ![age distribution](Resources/histo_age.png)

-It is looks like that we have data for all ages which is a good start.
-Now lets take a look at the BMI distribution.
+BMI Distribution -

 ![BMI distribution](Resources/histo_BMI.png)